speedscale/docs/docs/security/high_security.md

 ## Customer Managed Encryption Keys (CMEK)

 Speedscale allows the use of customer-managed encryption keys (CMEK) on a case-by-case basis.
 This provides a security middle ground whereby customers have complete control but Speedscale continues to maintain the infrastructure.
-Please [contact us](mailto:support@speedscale.com) to explore further.
+Please see the [guide](../guides/cmek.md) to get started.

 ## Fully Customer Hosted